blackluv/Microsoft-Rewards-Bot/README.md

 - Proxy support

 <h2>License</h2>

 100% free to use and open source.
-You are free to do whatever you want.